3 Ingredient Cocktails

 Rich cherry liqueur flavours are balanced by dry vermouth and lifted by vodka.

-Apricot brandy adds fruity zingyness to what otherwise would be a Screwdriver served 'up'.
+Apricot brandy adds fruity zingyness to what otherwise would be a Screwdriver served straight-up.

-Sweet brandy meets dry cherry eau-de-vie in this serious vodka laced cocktail.
+Sweet brandy meets dry cherry eau-de-vie in this serious vodka-laced cocktail.
+Contemporary bartenders may prefer to stir this cocktail but it's classically

 Vodka both fortifies this complexly spiced honeyed and herbal cocktail.